reframe-hpc/reframe/docs/running.rst

 You can also define different default directories per system by specifying them in the `site configuration <configure.html#the-configuration-file>`__ settings file.
 The command line options, though, take always precedence over any default directory.

 Logging
 -------

-From version 2.4 onward, ReFrame supports logging of its actions.
+From version 2.4 onward, ReFrame not only supports logging of its actions, but its normal output is also fully configurable.
-ReFrame creates two files inside the current working directory every time it is run:

-* ``reframe.out``: This file stores the output of a run as it was printed in the standard output.
-* ``reframe.log``: This file stores more detailed of information on ReFrame's actions.
+All output of ReFrame is handled by logging handlers, which can send information to multiple channels at once filtering it independently based on severity levels.
+By default, using its generic configuration, ReFrame sends informational data to its standard output and debug data to ``reframe.log``.

-By default, the output in ``reframe.log`` looks like the following:
+The debug information in ``reframe.log`` looks like the following:

 .. code-block:: none